-The purpose of the fund is to provide scholarships for senior undergraduates majoring in Tourism and Hospitality Management in STHM with financial need.
+The purpose of the fund is to provide scholarships for incoming freshman or current undergraduates majoring in Tourism and Hospitality Management in STHM with financial need.
 Students must be eligible for the Federal Pell Grant Program as a part of their financial aid package.

 Delores’ true passion in life was travel, having lived in England and traveling throughout the United States, Europe and the Caribbean.
 Although she loved her hometown of Philadelphia, her annual trips to Florida with her son Greg were her favorite.
 Delores’ special tourism belief was: “Each time I go on vacation I am looking for fun, laughter, and conversation with friends.
 I like to visit new places, as well as meet new people.
 The keywords for vacation are fun and enjoyment.”

 For Delores’ legacy and love for education to live on forever, the Delores W. DeShields Scholarship Fund has been established to help Temple University School of Sport, Tourism and Hospitality Management students achieve their dreams.
 The DeShields family has generously made the single largest contribution to the school to date.
 Please join them in celebrating Delores’ life by supporting this important educational initiative.